snappr/snappr-api-docs/source/index.html.md

 # Introduction

 Welcome to the Snappr API!
-You can use our API to manage bookings conducted through the Snappr marketplace network.
+You can use our API to commission and manage photoshoots within the Snappr marketplace network.
 The API is available only to organizations using the Snappr enterprise Photography Portal.
 If you do not currently have a Photography Portal account and are interesting in setting one up, find out more <a href="https://www.snappr.co/partner">here</a>.

 We have language bindings in Shell and JavaScript.
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+You can view code examples in the panel on the right, and you can switch the programming language of the examples with the tabs on the top-right.

 # Authentication